eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

 When communicating a message to other :ref:`DomainParticipants<dds_layer_domainParticipant>`, :ref:`transport_sharedMemory_sharedMemory` only distributes the Buffer Descriptor, avoiding the copy of the message from a :ref:`dds_layer_domainParticipant` to another.
-With this descriptor, the receiving :ref:`dds_layer_domainParticipant` can access the message written on the buffer, as is uniquely identifies the :ref:`transport_sharedMemory_concepts_segment` (through the *segmentId*) and the :ref:`transport_sharedMemory_concepts_buffer` (through its offset).
+With this descriptor, the receiving :ref:`dds_layer_domainParticipant` can access the message written in the buffer, as is uniquely identifies the :ref:`transport_sharedMemory_concepts_segment` (through the *segmentId*) and the :ref:`transport_sharedMemory_concepts_buffer` (through its offset).